 Welcome to Greenway Care Connect.
 We are a carer introduction agency overseen by the Southmead Development Trust, with our headquarters at the Greenway Centre.

-Using the online platform Community Care Connect we introduce carers and those seeking care and support at home.
+Using the online platform Local Care for Local People we introduce care workers and those seeking care and support at home.

 We will use any revenue from our work to deliver free services and activities in the communities of North Bristol.